Vasi012/ELITE-Luxury-Cars/README.md

  1.Contains links to the Home, About Us and Contact Us pages and will be responsive on all devices, also, there is the logo who can be accessed to go to the Home Page accessible from each page, moreover there are some quick access buttons to our social media plats.

-2.These shortcuts will allow costumer to easily use the website and gain access to the part of the website that they are interested in by using any size device.
+2.These shortcuts will allow costumers to easily use the website and gain access to the part of the website they are interested in by using any size device.

 ![Screenshot 2022-02-20 164450](https://user-images.githubusercontent.com/96884287/154853971-1c3d7229-9edb-4af7-84d1-477a43293ad0.png)